 - k.
 Identify any applicable rain harvesting or catchment technologies; - l.
 Identify any applicable Graywater discharge piping, system components and area(s) of distribution; - m.
 Landscape Design Plans shall contain the following statement signed by a licensed Landscape Architect, a licensed Landscape Contractor, or any other person authorized to design a landscape:

-"I \\\\\ certify that this Landscape Design [or Planting] Plan complies with all Monterey Peninsula Water Management District Water Efficient Landscape Requirements including, but not limited to, the use of climate appropriate, non-invasive species, and limited turf."
+"I have complied with the Monterey Peninsula Water Management District Water Efficient Landscape Requirements including, but not limited to, the use of climate appropriate, noninvasive species, and limited Turf."

 3. Plant Material.